DOWNLOADABLE COLOR POSTER

 ● 75 free copies of the chapbook.

-● Invitation to read from winning work at the 2017 NFSPS Convention, to be held June 29-July 2, 2017 in Fort Worth, Texas.
+● Invitation to read from winning work at the 2018 NFSPS Convention in Denver, CO.

 ● $300 travel stipend, if attending the convention.